SanicTK2/iidxguide/docs/index.md

 This guide aims to resolve these issues by pulling from various *established* resources written in other languages (mostly Japanese and Korean), with a bit of original English content as well.
 References will be provided whenever possible.

 The guide assumes that you are either playing on:
- * beatmania IIDX Infinitas (2020 version)
+ * beatmania IIDX Infinitas
- * beatmania IIDX 28 BISTROVER
+ * beatmania IIDX 29 CastHour

 Infinitas-specific sections will be denoted with [INF], and arcade-specific sections will have [AC].